-When our Digital and Community Manager, Ellie, heard about Human Nature Adventure Therapy and the Recre8 Program, where at-risk teens are given the opportunity to head out on a ten-day hiking and whitewater canoeing expedition, we knew we couldn’t stop her going along to see the magic for herself.
-Here, she reflects on that experience…
+When Explorer Ellie, heard about Human Nature Adventure Therapy and the Recre8 Program, where at-risk teens are given the opportunity to head out on a ten-day hiking and whitewater canoeing expedition, nothing would stop her going along to see the magic for herself.

 Above us, those benevolent celestial gatherings are twinkling at us.
 Our eyes move from the firelight and adjust to the darkness of the sky, to absorb the unperturbed stillness.
 A couple of the guys see a shooting star and share their excitement with the group, pointing ‘there, it was there!’.
 But the rest of us missed it.
 Nature’s raw like that.